ericzrinsky/discogs/case_study.md

 ### Use Postman to Access the Spotify API

-Now that our application is registered with the **Spotify For Developers Portal**, we have the permissions we need in place to access the Spotify API.
+Now that the application is registered with the **Spotify For Developers Portal**, we have the permissions in place to access the **Spotify** API.

-<p class="callout info">Please note, <a href="https://www.linkedin.com/in/ankit-sobti/"><b>Ankit Sobti</b></a> created a guide for generating playlists with **Postman**.
-Though his instructions provide a good starting point, they are often light on details and assume as the basis for our application, but with some tweaks that we will implement for our specific use case.
+Please note, the steps that follow were informed by <a href="https://www.linkedin.com/in/ankit-sobti/"><b>Ankit Sobti</b></a>'s guide for generating **Spotify** playlists with **Postman**.
+Though his instructions provide a good starting point, they are somewhat light on details and assume a more advanced understanding of REST APIs in general.
 You can access the original version of that guide on the <a href="https://blog.getpostman.com/2016/11/09/generate-spotify-playlists-using-a-postman-collection"><b>Postman Blog</b></a></p>

-In a new tab (leave the **Spotify for Developers** open), browse to the **[Postman Blog](https://blog.getpostman.com/2016/11/09/generate-spotify-playlists-using-a-postman-collection/)**. and clone Ankit's "Collection" and "Environment" to Postman by clicking the "Run in Postman" button.
+In a new tab (leave the window for the **Spotify for Developers** Portal open), browse to the **[Postman Blog](https://blog.getpostman.com/2016/11/09/generate-spotify-playlists-using-a-postman-collection/)** and clone Ankit's "Collection" and "Environment" to Postman by clicking the "Run in Postman" button.

 ![Postman Blog](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i9.png "Open In Postman")